-The state variable K{t-1} represents the cumulative belief over factual groundings till the previous time step t - 1.
+The state variable K{t-1} represents the cumulative belief over factual groundings till the previous time step t-1.
 The state variable K{t-1} decouples the estimation of the grounding Φ_t for the current command Λ_t from the past language inputs $\Lambda{0:t-1}$.
 The factorization introduced in Equation 4 poses the inference over the full time history as filtering at each time step over groundings for the command and associated actions.
 Further, the online estimation process also propagates or updates the state variable informed by the visual and language observations.
-Figure 1 illustrates the unrolled temporal model.
+Figure 2 illustrates the unrolled temporal model.
 Crucially, we only propagate factual groundings $\Gamma_t^{\mathcal{F}}$.
 The set of visual detections $Z{0:t}$ are stored directly as part of context.
-The inference over perceptual groundings $\Gamma_t^{\mathcal{P}}$ is delayed till a future utterance is received, a process we outline in the next section.
+The inference over perceptual groundings $\Gamma_t^{\mathcal{P}}$ is delayed till a future utterance is received, a process we outline next.

-3.2 Grounding Network
+Grounding Network

 We now detail the model for inference instantiated at each time step within the dynamic Bayesian network outlined in the previous section.
-The grounding model estimates the likely set of correspondences Φ_t , the control sequence μ_t and the updated knowledge state K_t from the utterance Λ_t at time t using the prior state K{t-1} and visual observations $Z{0:t}$.
+The grounding model estimates the likely set of correspondences Φ_t , the control sequence μ_t and the updated knowledge state K_t from the utterance Λ_t at time tusing the prior state K{t-1} and visual observations $Z{0:t}$.
 We assume that the estimated groundings of an input command are sufficient for determining the output robot actions.
 The inference over the control sequence μ_t is decoupled from other variables given the knowledge of expressed correspondences Φ_t .
 Further, we assume that given the prior state K{t-1} and the observed correspondences Φ_t , the updated state variable K_t is conditionally independent of other variables in the model.
-These assumptions enable a factorization of the joint likelihood as:
+The above assumptions factorize the joint likelihood as: